2000 Serbian local elections: Savski Venac

 Results of the election for the Municipal Assembly of Savski Venac:

 Branislav Belić of the Democratic Party was chosen as mayor after the election.

 Sopot

 Results of the election for the Municipal Assembly of Sopot:

 Incumbent mayor Živorad Milosavljević of the Socialist Party was confirmed for another term in office after the election.

 Stari Grad

 Results of the election for the Municipal Assembly of Stari Grad:

 Mirjana Božidarević of the Democratic Party was chosen as mayor after the election.
 Nemanja Šarović ran unsuccessfully as the Radical Party's candidate in the municipality's tenth division.

 Voždovac

 Results of the election for the Municipal Assembly of Voždovac:

 Stevan Radović of the Democratic Party was chosen as mayor after the election.

 Vračar

 Results of the election for the Municipal Assembly of Vračar:

 Incumbent mayor Milena Milošević of the Democratic Party was confirmed for another term in office after the election.

 Zemun

 Results of the election for the Municipal Assembly of Zemun:

+Vladan Janićijević of the Democratic Party became mayor after the election.
+Andreja Mladenović of the Democratic Party of Serbia was elected to the assembly and served as a deputy president with responsibility for sports and youth, refugees and social issues, and relations with religious communities.